HaydenMeloche/GraphQL-Demo/README.md

 # GraphQL-Demo
-Really simple client/server app that utilizes GraphQL
+Really simple server app that utilizes GraphQL

 ## How does it work?
 Rather than having endpoints for different data.
 You have one endpoint and pass it queries.